bintay/HackTAMS-2018/README.md

 Node modules weren't ignored because I didn't have a package.json initially because I'm a stupid with no mangos :/

-Its a club management app featureing
+It's a club management app featuring
 - A login system
 - Club sign ins
 - A newsfeed